 1. Buyers/Sellers, consider using the Shippingmasters payment and/or title transfer service to make your transaction more secure.

 2. Buyers, ask for detailed pictures of the bike.

 3. Buyers, make a list of detailed questions to ask the seller relative to the bikes condition and maintenance history and document the seller’s responses.

-5. Buyers, only buy a bike that has a title.
+5. Buyers, only buy a motorcycle that has a title.

 7. Buyers, ask the seller to provide a notarized bill of sale.

 8. Buyers, don’t buy a bike if you cannot contact the seller by telephone.
 Scams have been reported recently on bike and ATV purchases.
-In each case the seller did not have a working phone number, or claimed their hearing was impaired and couldn’t use a phone.
+In each case, the motorcycle seller did not have a working phone number or claimed their hearing was impaired and couldn’t use a phone.